iKineticate/AHK-ChangeIcon/README-en_US.md

 5.Unable to change the icon of UWP shortcut in the start menu

-    Solve: Add the UWP shortcut to the desktop from the "Other", then change its icon and paste it into the folder of the Start menu, finally fix it to the "Start" Screen in the "All Apps" section of the Start menu
+    Solve: Add the UWP shortcut to the desktop from the "Other" function, then change its icon and paste it into the folder of the Start menu, finally fix it to the "Start" Screen in the "All Apps" section of the Start menu

+6.When the icon name and the shortcut name exactly match (i.e. are the same), other shortcuts can't change the icon, even if the name of the shortcut is included in the name of the icon.

+    Solve:Change icon for other shortcut individually

 ## Recommend: